gnzlbg/slice_deque/readme.md

 //       ^:tail  ^:head
 ```

-As a consequence, [`VecDeque`] cannot `Deref` into a slice, since its
+As a consequence, [`VecDeque`] cannot `Deref` into a slice, since its elements
-elements do not, in general, occupy a contiguous memory region.
-This
+do not, in general, occupy a contiguous memory region.
+This complicates the
-complicates the implementation and its interface (for example, there is no
+implementation and its interface (for example, there is no `as_slice` method -
-`as_slice` method, but [`as_slices`] returns a pair of slices) and has
+the [`as_slices`] method returns a pair of slices) and has negative performance
-negative performance consequences (e.g. need to account for wrap around
+consequences (e.g. need to account for wrap around while iterating over the
-while iterating over the elements).
+elements).

-This crates provides [`VirtualDeque`], a double-ended queue implemented with
+This crates provides [`SliceDeque`], a double-ended queue implemented with
 a growable *virtual* ring-buffer.

 A virtual ring-buffer implementation is very similar to the one used in